Hackertreff-Reutte/Plant_Hacking/README.md

 ## Current Goal

-At the moment we are trying to create the schematics for the various subsystems (light, temp-sensor, ...)
+At the moment we are trying to find different ideas on how to water the plants.
+One idea is active watering via a pump und the other is passive watering via a string or something similar (see doc).

 <br>